ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Resolving Remote Endpoints {#resolving}

-Name resolution is no explicit step of an transport service API.
+Name resolution is no explicit step of a transport service API.
 Therefore, name resolution may be deferred until connection establishment to incorporate transport parameters.
-Instead, a remoteSpecifier object representing the remote endpoint is created providing an appropriate endpoint representation, which include ip-addresses, hostnames and URLs:
+Instead, a remoteSpecifier object representing the remote endpoint is created providing an appropriate endpoint representation, which include IP addresses, hostnames and URLs:

 remoteSpecifier := Endpoint()